huggingface/transformers/README.md

 ### 2. `BertForSequenceClassification`

-`BertForSequenceClassification` is a fine-tuning model that includes `BertModel` and a sequence (or pair of sequence) classifier on top of the `BertModel`.
+`BertForSequenceClassification` is a fine-tuning model that includes `BertModel` and a sequence-lavel (sequence or pair of sequences) classifier on top of the `BertModel`.

-The sequence classifier is a linear layer that takes as input the last hidden state of the first character in the input sequence (see Figures 3a and 3b in the BERT paper).
+The sequence-level classifier is a linear layer that takes as input the last hidden state of the first character in the input sequence (see Figures 3a and 3b in the BERT paper).

 An example on how to use this class is given in the `run_classifier.py` script which can be used to fine-tune a single sequence (or pair of sequence) classifier using BERT, for example for the MRPC task.

 ### 3. `BertForQuestionAnswering`

-`BertForSequenceClassification` is a fine-tuning model that includes `BertModel` with a tokens classifiers on top of the full sequence of last hidden states.
+`BertForSequenceClassification` is a fine-tuning model that includes `BertModel` with a token-level classifiers on top of the full sequence of last hidden states.

-The tokens classifier takes as input the full sequence of the last hidden state and compute several (e.g. two) scores for each tokens that can for example respectively be the score that a given token is a `start_span` and a `end_span` token (see Figures 3c and 3d in the BERT paper).
+The token-level classifier takes as input the full sequence of the last hidden state and compute several (e.g. two) scores for each tokens that can for example respectively be the score that a given token is a `start_span` and a `end_span` token (see Figures 3c and 3d in the BERT paper).

 An example on how to use this class is given in the `run_squad.py` script which can be used to fine-tune a token classifier using BERT, for example for the SQuAS task.